Coolcord/Level-Headed/README.md

  Check out the [Level-Headed Wiki](https://github.com/Coolcord/Level-Headed/wiki) for more information and tutorials on how to use Level-Headed.

  If you're a Windows user, you can download the Windows build under the [releases](https://github.com/Coolcord/Level-Headed/releases) tab.
-Linux and Mac users should compile the application and plugins through Qt Creator.
-A tutorial on how to compile this project can be found [here](https://github.com/Coolcord/Level-Headed/wiki/Compiling-Level%E2%80%90Headed).
+Linux and Mac users should compile the application and plugins via the [Unix Build Script](https://github.com/Coolcord/Level-Headed/wiki/Compiling-Level%E2%80%90Headed-via-the-Unix-Build-Script).
+Alternatively, Level-Headed can be [compiled via Qt Creator](https://github.com/Coolcord/Level-Headed/wiki/Compiling-Level%E2%80%90Headed-via-Qt-Creator).

  If you have any questions about Level-Headed, feel free to contact me at coolcord24@tutanota.com